zgsrc/fincal/README.md

 To create a custom calendar, you just need to supply the Calendar constructor or fincal.import() method with a compatible Locale object.

+A locale begins by defining a timezone.
+Then regular trading days and regular trading hours are defined.
+There are days and times trading USUALLY (but not necessarily) takes place.
+Outside of regular trading hours, extendedTradingHours specifies additional sessions (usually with limited participation).
+Some regular trading days are holidays, and trading does not occur.
+In some markets, days before or after holidays are partialTradingDays that observe partialTradingHours.

 ##### Example